gggeek/pinba_php/README.md

 For viewing the gathered metrics, check out https://github.com/intaro/pinboard, https://github.com/pinba-server/pinba-server or https://github.com/ClickHouse-Ninja/Proton

+### Extensions to the original API

+#### Pinba::ini_set

+If the pinba php extension is not enabled in your setup (which is most likely the case, as otherwise you would not be using this package), it is not possible from php code to modify the values for ini options `pinba.enabled` and `pinba.server`.
+While it is possible to set their value in `php.ini`, if you want to modify their value at runtime you will have instead to use methods `\PinbaPhp\Polyfill\pinba::ini_set($option, $value)`.
+You should also use corresponding method `\PinbaPhp\Polyfill\pinba::ini_get($option)` to check it.

+### ini option `pinba.inhibited`

+In case you want to keep your code instrumented with `pinba_timer_add`, `pinba_timer_stop` and similar calls but are not collecting the pinba data anymore, and you want to reduce as much as possible the overhead imposed by this package, please set in `pinba.inhibited=1` `php.ini`.

+Using `pinba.enabled=0` or `pinba.auto_flush=0` is not recommended in that scenario, as, while they both disable the sending of data, they do not prevent timers to be actually created.

 ## Compatibility

 We strive to implement the same API as Pinba extension ver.
 1.1.2.